Recommendations

 Tom, a national ski jumper, is in love with Grete, daughter of the director of the state railways.
 He gets a job promoting the railways, and gets the brilliant idea of robbing the train at night, but finds that Grete is also on the train.

-The influence of Uwe Jens Krafft in Schneeschuhbanditen can be felt in the way modern Crime films handle stylistic flair.
+The influence of Uwe Jens Krafft in Schneeschuhbanditen can be felt in the way modern Comedy films handle stylistic flair.
 From the specific lighting choices to the pacing, this 1928 release set a high bar for atmospheric immersion.

 Dir: Robert Thornby